CVRL/Annotation-Tool/README.md

 Data upload via web interface if not possible yet, so the data needs to be mounted inside the container.

+Your dataset directory should contain:
++ A directory named `images` with all the image files.
++ A file named `metadata.csv` with the corresponding metadata.

 If you have the images in the same machine, just put them in the expected location `data/dataset/` by creating a symbolic link (below) or just moving your data.

 > `ln -s    $MY_DATASET_LOCATION    $(pwd)/data/dataset`